 If you’re constantly hearing your roommate’s Alexa blasting music or you can hear your neighbors watching their TV at max volume, one of the best things to do is to bring it up politely.

 Most people are unaware that their devices are bothering you, and if you don’t say anything, they’ll never know.
-Assume the best intent and initiate a conversation with your roommate about what’s happening and ask them to work on a resolution with you.
-Maybe they agree to turn it down after 10:00 p.m.
-Maybe they move their gaming system to a room that doesn’t share a wall with your apartment.
+Assume the best intent and initiate a conversation with your roommate or neighbor about what’s happening and ask them to work on a resolution with you.
+They may agree to turn it down after 10:00 pm or move their gaming system to a room that doesn’t share a wall with your apartment.

 If your roommate isn’t receptive, you might want to start looking for a different one when your lease is up.
 If your neighbor repeatedly brushes you off, you can talk with your landlord.
 Many leases include specific information about noise and some cities have noise ordinances, too.

-4. Hang a wall tapestries or install a bookcase
+4. Hang a wall tapestry or install a bookcase

 Paper-thin walls and lack of insulation is a common sound culprit in apartments.
 Move softer furniture up against the wall or add a tapestry to help absorb any sound vibrations coming through to help soundproof your apartment.

 If the floors in your apartment are made of hard material, such as tile, laminate, or wood, laying rugs can be a huge help.
 Carpets and rugs add softness and density to the floor and block soundwaves traveling through the floor.
 Make sure to buy the pad under your rug to help your rug absorb the noise.
 There are many great places to buy inexpensive, stylish rugs including, Amazon, Ikea, West Elm, WorldMarket and more.

 6. Play white noise or a sound machine